mudit2912/CS348-Project/milestone_2/README.md

 You can choose the maximum number of results, as well type in as the desired country (try 'USA' or 'Australia'), and hit 'Load' to query the database.

+#### Head to Head Comparison (NEW)
+Open http://localhost:3000/h2h to check out the head to head comparison.

+Type in any two usernames to display a side-by-side comparison of the two lifter's stats at every single meet.

+For example, try mgupta and mrabee as the two usernames.

+If you enter a username that does not exist, then an appropriate error message will be displayed.

+#### Home Feed (NEW)
+Open http://localhost:3000/home to check out the home feed.

+In the feed, the recent performances of all of a user's favorite powerlifters will be displayed in chronological order.